We’re part of the big picture.

 - University Crossings, a $50 million Widener University project that is bringing new businesses, services, and more than 100 jobs to Chester.
 In addition to a projected economic impact of $1 million dollars each year, University Crossings provides over $1 million in property tax revenue to the city and the Chester Upland School District, more than $800,000 in earned income tax revenues from the new jobs created, and $600,000 in business privilege taxes, over the next 10 years.

 - University Technology Park is a developing technology corridor strategically located minutes from Philadelphia International Airport and I-95 that aims to attract high-tech businesses to Chester.
-The project was created by Widener University, Crozer Chester Medical Center, and the Keystone Innovation Zone, a designated zone that leverages the combined resources of educational institutions, private businesses, business support organizations, commercial lending institutions, venture capital networks, and foundations to foster innovation and entrepreneurial opportunities.
+The project was created by Widener University, Crozer Chester Medical Center.
+A designated zone that leverages the combined resources of educational institutions, private businesses, business support organizations, commercial lending institutions, venture capital networks, and foundations to foster innovation and entrepreneurial opportunities.

 Economic Inclusion Plan